Skip to main content

 Emphasis on Reflective Practice

 We offer students opportunities to reflect on their training experiences in a supportive environment.
 In this context, students explore their personal and professional strengths, examine struggles and barriers to learning, and identify strategies for navigating the training process.
-Three powerful experiences are the building blocks of reflective-practice training.
+Three powerful experiences are the building blocks of reflective practice training.

 • Reflective Practitioner Supervision (RPS)- During the Practicum experience, students meet weekly in small groups with a seasoned practitioner for RPS.
 We emphasize a need to understand client transference and therapist countertransference, identify biases that affect therapeutic objectivity, and remove personal barriers to staying fully present with clients.
 Students are encouraged to become highly aware of their own social and cultural identities, power, and privilege, to pave the way for cross-culturally proficient work with clients.

-• Group Dynamics Immersion– During Practicum students participate in the Group Dynamics Immersion (GDI), a three-day group experience guided by teams of seasoned practitioners.
+• Group Dynamics Immersion– During Practicum students participate in a mandatory Group Dynamics Immersion (GDI), a three-day group experience guided by teams of seasoned practitioners.
 The GDI is a living laboratory in which students examine their personal, cultural, and social identities, intra-and interpersonal styles, and dynamics that play out in groups and institutions.
-The GDI is an aspect of the group dynamics coursework that creates powerful experiential learning that reverberates in other program experiences.
+The GDI is an aspect of group dynamics coursework that creates powerful experiential learning that reverberates in other program experiences.
 Students are encouraged to apply knowledge and awareness of their unconscious and covert processes, as well as inter-and intra-personal dynamics, in their professional and personal lives.

 • Case Conference Supervision (CCS)– During Internship students meet weekly with seasoned practitioners in CCS.
 In CCS, students (as clinicians-in-training) discuss challenging cases and explore how their personal and social identities and their clients, influence case conceptualization and the treatment process.
 Here our coursework comes alive as students explore the challenges of real-world mental health practice.
 In CCS, students reflect on their therapeutic effectiveness and receive mentorship to address areas of concern.